karthika-sivakumar/DSA-Java/DailyLog.md

 ### Notes
 - Edge cases like empty list and k = 0 must be handled first.
 - This problem strengthens pointer manipulation skills.

+---

+## 📅 10 Feb 2026

+### Topics Covered
+- Linked Lists
+- Binary Trees
+- Recursion

+### Problems Solved
+- Convert Sorted List to Binary Search Tree

+### Key Learnings
+- Slow and fast pointers help find the middle element efficiently.
+- Recursion is useful for divide-and-conquer problems.
+- Breaking the list is necessary to avoid infinite recursion.

+### Notes
+- This approach builds a height-balanced BST.
+- Understanding base cases is crucial in recursive solutions.